-Be sure that your samples are completely dry.
-Water can affect our instrument and the analysis, and the resulting data can be unreliable.
+Be sure to dry completely...water can affect our instrument, and the resulting data won't be reliable.

 Samples must be ground to a fine, homogeneous powder.
-This ensures that the sampled aliquot, which can often be very small (e.g. tenths of a milligram), will be a complete representation of the entire sample.
+This ensures that the sampled aliquot, which can often be small (i.e. tenths of a milligram), will be a complete representation of the entire sample.

-Try your best to constrain the carbon and nitrogen estimates.
-This ensures that when you weigh your sample you will have an optimal amount of carbon and nitrogen.
+Try your best to constrain the carbon and nitrogen estimates...this ensures that when you weigh your sample or take your sample, you will have an optimal amount of carbon and nitrogen.

 We must be notified for special procedures such as acidification of samples (filters or solid samples).